-5.5 Character Areas
+5.5 Residential Character Areas

 - 5.5.1 Maghull has several distinct character areas which reflect the development of the town from its original settlement, through the Victorian age and then from the post-war boom to the 1980's.
-A detailed description of these Areas is provided in a separate Local Character Areas document. - 5.5.2 In this Neighbourhood Plan, 10 distinct Character Areas that are essentially residential have been identified each of which exhibits a unique character in terms of house type, scale and design, road layouts and the amount and distribution of open spaces.
-In addition the Local Character Area document identifies as Character Areas, the Land East of Maghull mixed use development site, the industrial estate at Sefton Lane, the Town Centre as well as the countryside areas surrounding the urban area of Maghull.
+A detailed description of these Areas is provided in a separate Local Character Areas document. - 5.5.2 In this Neighbourhood Plan, 11 distinct Residential Character Areas have been identified each of which exhibits a unique character in terms of house type, scale and design, road layouts and the amount and distribution of open spaces.
+In addition the Residential Character Area document identifies as Character Areas, the Land East of Maghull mixed use development site, the industrial estate at Sefton Lane, the Town Centre as well as the countryside areas surrounding the urban area of Maghull.
 These Character Areas are shown on Appendix 3.
-The Character Areas with a brief description of their essential characteristics are listed below:
+The Residential Character Areas with a brief description of their essential characteristics are listed below: